 New Zealand has many options for serious tertiary study.
 In recent years Immigration New Zealand (INZ) and the New Zealand Qualifications Authority (NZQA) have moved to ensure a quality experience for all students.

-School age children of persons in New Zealand on work visas can attend Primary, Intermediate or Secondary school as “Domestic Students”.
-They need to apply for a Student Visa, but do not need to pay International Student Fees.
+School-age children of persons in New Zealand on work visas can attend Primary, Intermediate or Secondary school as “Domestic Students”.
+They need to apply for a Student Visa but do not need to pay International Student Fees.
 This concession does NOT apply to Tertiary studies.
 At tertiary level, full international student fees will normally apply.
 Something to think carefully about when you are planning a move to New Zealand that includes older children.

 The same courtesy also applies to certain persons in New Zealand as members of Diplomatic missions, or persons on Armed Service transfers and may also apply to certain post-graduate students.